ravilrrr/ogma-CMS/README.md

 Please log any issues in the tracker.
 Gallery plugin is not complete !!

+###Installation

+####Requirements
+Apache with Mod Rewrite
+PHP 5.2.3 or higher
+ - SimpleXML module

+Note: we do not currently support any other platforms, but may in the future.

+## Setup

+* Download the latest version of OGMA CMS and extract the contents of the Zip File.
+* Upload by ftp the contents of the zip to your server.
+* The following files/folders need to be writeable by you web server user (try CHMODing to 755)

+/sitemap.xml
+/data
+/backups
+/addins/plugins

 ### Features

 * Built with Bootstrap - Built using Bootstrap.